anubhavraghuwanshi428-droid/vehicle-price-estimator/README.md

 Additional findings:

-Kms_Driven has a weaker impact than expected due to nonlinear decay
+-Kms_Driven has a weaker impact than expected due to nonlinear decay

-Diesel cars hold value slightly better than petrol in older models
+-Diesel cars hold value slightly better than petrol in older models

-Automatic transmission adds ~5–8% to resale price
+-Automatic transmission adds ~5–8% to resale price

 ---